Understanding & Connecting with your horse

 Covering Monmouthshire & Herefordshire for home visits

-Specialising in helping horses and ponies that are displaying behavioural problems.
+Specialising in helping owners with horses & ponies that are displaying behavioural problems.

 No force.
 No violence.

-Working calmly with the psychology of the horse and their own communication system based on body language and gestures is not only safer but incredibly effective and rewarding.
+My work includes using the psychology of the horse and their own communication system based on body language and gestures so that they easily and clearly understand.

 "Thanks so much!
 You've transformed my summer!
 I now have a lesson booked and a clinic too.
 I feel like a weight has been lifted from my shoulders, and felt quite emotional when my horse loaded back onto the trailer straight away after a trip out last night.
 You are a genius indeed!x"